Pro-me3us/raven_firmware/README.md

 |||||
 | Shop TV Client | [3.0.203357.0_300415310](https://d1s31zyz7dcc2d.cloudfront.net/d1b9f5a950065d5ebccf5d7b6e27883e/MShopAndroidTVClient-release-signed_0615release.apk) | 12.1MB | 32fb5651f1ecfdaf7081852d11c2ff31 |

 Note: Many apps are not device specific, so the same version is used on the Cube as other FireStick models.
-Check the check <a href="https://gist.github.com/JulyIghor/d3d3dd460527a1d2b5b67954160d4abf">4K Stick page</a> for a more comprehensive  list of apps and versions.
+Check the <a href="https://gist.github.com/JulyIghor/d3d3dd460527a1d2b5b67954160d4abf">4K Stick page</a> for a more comprehensive  list of apps and versions.
 Use the MD5 value for any app above to verify that the 4K stick is using the same app version line.